Community Change Projects

 1. Come up with a project idea

 Chat with your school or community organisation about running a project, come up with some ideas and decide which one would work best to make a change in your community.
-You can use our guidance to help you
+Check out our FAQs page and our previous projects for ideas and guidance.

 2. Submit your application